 - Poor weather conditions

 The driver who caused the accident is liable for the damages caused.
 A manufacturer could be liable under product liability laws if a rollover accident is caused by a tire blowing or other defective automobile parts.
 Additionally, government entities could be liable if hazardous road conditions or defectively designed roads contributed to the cause of a rollover accident.

 Our legal team examines each aspect of the accident to identify all parties who contributed to the cause of your crash.
 Then, we work to hold each party responsible for their level of fault to maximize your recovery for damages.

-What Damages Can I Receive for a St. Petersburg Rollover Accident?
+What Damages Can I Receive for a Rollover Accident In St. Petersburg, FL?

 The damages in a rollover accident claim are often extremely high because of the severity of the injuries.
 The accident victim is entitled to reimbursement for all past financial losses.
 They may also be entitled to future economic damages.

 Additionally, accident victims can receive compensation for the pain and suffering they experienced because of another person’s negligent actions.
 Non-economic damages can significantly add to the total damages for the case.